ParalexLabs/hyvbase/HYVBASE_DOCUMENTATION.md

 # HyvBase Documentation

-HyvBase is a framework for building intelligent agents that can interact with StarkNet blockchain and social media platforms.
-It provides a simple way to create automated trading and social media management solutions.
+HyvBase is a framework for building intelligent agents that can interact with blockchain protocols and the Internet.
+It provides a simple way to create automated trading and social media management solutions through AI agents.

 ## Installation